darcar31/blog-posts/slack-node/slack-node.md

  3. If accepted, the prompt will open a modal with a form.
 The form will contain a dropdown and a text input.
 The form will be validated.
  4. The submitted valid form information will log to the console!
 YAY!

+## Setup and Configuration
+Slack Apps are highly configurable and customizable, and take a bit of initial bootstrapping to get going.

-## Introducing the Node SDK
+### Introducing the Node SDK
 Slack has a multitude of SDKs available for developers, and I personally found it tricky to figure out which did what and why I might use them.
-Each tool has its own set of documentation, so it is crucial to make sure you are aware of which set of rules you are looking at.
+Each tool has its own set of documentation, so it is important to make sure you are aware of the specific information you are referring to.

 One of the developer tools includes Bolt, a lightweight framework that allows you to quickly build Slack apps with limited functionality.
 Bolt is also developed in JavasScript, so it can be easy to get the documentation confused with building a custom Node server.
 But, in this tutorial, we will focus solely on the [Slack Node SDK.] (https://github.com/slackapi/node-slack-sdk)

-## Creating a Slack Application & Bot
+### Creating a Slack Application & Bot

 The first thing you need to do is to register your app with Slack at the [Slack Developer Site](https://api.slack.com/).
 Once you've created your Slack developer login, you will be able to `Create New App` in the `Your Apps` section.